Jan Schipper (ca 1600 – ?)

-The earliest progenitor of our branch was known only as Jan Schipper.
-He was born in ca 1600 in the Republic of Seven United Netherlands, also known as the Dutch Republic (now Kingdom of the Netherlands).1
+The earliest progenitor of our branch was known only as Jan Aertz Schipper, the son of Adriaan Janz Schipper (1580 – ?).
+He was born in ca 1605 at Zeist, Utrecht Province in the Republic of Seven United Netherlands, also known as the Dutch Republic (now Kingdom of the Netherlands).1,2

 Jan was born during the Eighty Years’ War, that lasted from 1568 to 1647.2 One wonders how he was affected by the war, whether he was siding with the revolutionists or the Spanish royalists, and what his thinking was on the members of the two ruling Houses and their struggle for power over the established Dutch Republic provinces.

 By the 1630s, Jan Schipper was living in the Utrecht Province1 of the Dutch Republic near Zeist which was surrounded by forests with no major dams or rivers in the surrounding area.
-The village is about 8.5 km east of Utrecht.6,7 His son, Arie Jansz was born in ca 1635 at Zeist.1,8 READ MORE on Arie Jansz Schipper (van Smorenburg).
+The village is about 8.5 km east of Utrecht.6,7 Jan might not have been a skipper himself but most likely his ancestors were skippers of larger sailing ships, or of fishing or similar boats on a Dutch lake or river, or at sea.
+This may explain the origin of his occupational surname.

 - History of the Netherlands. https://en.wikipedia.org/wiki/History_of_the_Netherlands